Applied Psychology - Major

 A student fulfills the Technology (Tech) requirement through the successful completion of PSY 214: Introduction to Statistics.
 This course also counts as a Math and Logic course.

-To fulfill a LAC Natural Science (SCI) requirement, a student may NOT count PSY 229: Introduction to Biological Psychology or NEU 200: Introduction to Neuroscience.
-That course counts as a Psychology requirement only.
-However, a student may take another cross-listed course PSY/NEU 220 Sensation and Perception without the lab, and fulfill the 3 credit SCI requirement.
+To fulfill a LAC Natural Science (SCI) requirement, a student may NOT count PSY 215: Biological Psychology.
+That course counts as an Applied Psychology major requirement only.
+However, a student may take PSY 220 Sensation and Perception with or without the lab, and fulfill a SCI requirement.
 Additional SCI requirements must be fulfilled through qualified courses outside of the Psychology Department.

 To fulfill a LAC Math and Logic (ML) requirement, a student must successfully complete a course outside of the Psychology Department; that is, MAT 102 or higher.

 To fulfill the LAC Ethics (ETH or SER) requirement, a student must successfully complete PSY 344: Professional Ethics in Psychology or another qualified course (e.g., ETL 235) outside of the Psychology Department.
 If PSY 344 is taken to fulfill the Ethics requirement, it may also be counted as a Psychology elective.

 Other general education and LAC requirements (i.e., Writing, Global Studies, Arts, Humanities, Social Sciences) must be fulfilled through qualified courses outside of the Psychology Department.
 It should be noted that traditional students cannot take two LAC courses from the same discipline to fulfill certain requirements.
 SAGE students can take two courses from the same discipline to fulfill parts of the LAC.

 Note: Successful completion of these courses requires a grade of a C or better.

 Psychology Department Policy Regarding OCICU Online Classes for SAGE Students